Zematus/Worlds/Modding Guide/Guides/descriptions_modding_guide.md

                                        on how to define valid properties.

       "text":                       -- (required) Text to generate when this description object is evaluated.
-See string_values_guide.txt
+See string_values_guide.md
                                        to find more about how to define valid dynamic text values.